evkx/evkx.github.io/content/models/polestar/3/3_Long_Range_Dual_Motor_Performance/_index.md

 ## Performance

 The Polestar 3 Long Range Dual Motor Performance has a maximum power of 380KW (517hp).
 The total torque is 910nm.
 The 0-100km/h sprint (0-62mph) takes 4,7 seconds.
-The top speed is 210 km/h.
+The top speed is 210 km/h. {{<evkxdisplayaddarticle />}}

 ## Battery, range, and charging